-I went shopping in Harajuku, ate a rainbow candyfloss bigger than my head, watched robots fighting giant bugs at the Robot Restaurant, crashed a wedding at the Meiji Shrine, went to the Pokemon Centre (twice), watched monsters dance on a giant birthday cake at the Kawaii Monster Cafe, held an owl at the Forest of Owl cafe, wandered through shrines, bashed buttons on arcade games I couldn’t understand, paid about £15 for a tiny but amazing piece of kobe beef, took random guesses on food orders at restaurants without English menus, grappled with my terrible self-control in anime shops, stayed in multiple capsule hotels, and spent WAY too much money on Pokemon and Rilakumma socks.
+I went shopping in Harajuku, ate a rainbow candyfloss bigger than my head, watched robots fighting giant bugs at the Robot Restaurant, crashed a wedding at the Meiji Shrine, went to the Pokemon Centre (twice), watched monsters dance on a giant birthday cake at the Kawaii Monster Cafe, held an owl at the Forest of Owl cafe, wandered through shrines, saw an insanely huge fireworks festival at Edogawa, bashed buttons on arcade games I couldn’t understand, paid about £15 for a tiny but amazing piece of kobe beef, took random guesses on food orders at restaurants without English menus, grappled with my terrible self-control in anime shops, stayed in multiple capsule hotels, and spent WAY too much money on Pokemon and Rilakumma socks.
 Ok, I’ll stop now.
 The end.

 Next up, I headed to Aizuwakamatsu – a small, fascinating city about three hours north of Tokyo – to discover my inner samurai!
 This was the whole reason I was in Japan – I was lucky enough to be part of a press trip heading to Aizu.